Press Enter to send · Shift+Enter for a new line

 FOX Sports ranks Sanders as the #2 second-year QB breakout candidate for 2026, conditional on winning the starting job over Watson.
 Key advantage: if named starter, Sanders will operate under new HC Todd Monken with a significantly upgraded supporting cast.
 The Browns invested heavily in the offensive line and added two top-40 draft picks at receiver (KC Concepcion and Denzel Boston) to complement existing talent.
 With better offensive infrastructure than his modest 2025 rookie season (56.6% completion, 1,400 yards, 7 TDs, 10 INTs), Sanders has clear Year 2 breakout potential—but only if he wins the ongoing competition with Watson and Monken's system installation progresses as planned. (per Year 2 Leap: Ranking The Top 5 Second-Year Quarterback Breakout Candidates)

 June 21 update — Gaining ground as competition tightens: ESPN's Jeremy Fowler reported that Sanders is "gaining ground quickly" on Watson heading into training camp.
 While Watson is still viewed as the favorite, Fowler noted sources credited Sanders with decisive play and a "presence" that the coaching staff may have underestimated.
-The QB battle is expected to extend well into preseason games before a starter is named (per Cleveland Browns 2026 training camp position battle to watch)
+The QB battle is expected to extend well into preseason games before a starter is named (per Cleveland Browns 2026 training camp position battle to watch).

 June 23 — Trade speculation and QB depth: Browns have received inquiries about Sanders' availability, with Pro Football Network reporting "talks" and "ongoing calls" from other teams.
 However, GM Andrew Berry appears unlikely to move Sanders for anything less than a substantial offer (third-round pick or better), and no trade is imminent.
 The real constraint: the Browns roster four QBs (Watson, Sanders, Dillon Gabriel, Taylen Green) heading into camp, which is unusually crowded and may require roster moves to provide meaningful reps during training camp and preseason (per Cleveland Browns News and Rumors June 23, 2026: The Waiting Is the Dumbest Part)